The Nine protected characteristics

 Breastfeeding would not be covered here as this would be covered by sex.
 Other areas covered are adoption of a new born.
 It is not clear about fathers, nor is it clear about same sex parenting.
 For example a mother is covered but what if there is two females in the relationship.
 However if there are two males in the relationship and they adopt then would this be covered?
 These areas are not very clear.

 Thoughts on The Equality Act.

 As you can see The Nine Protective Characteristics of The equality Act is well defined but in my opinion not very clear.
 You can find yourself covered by several groups and and different times in your life.
 The idea of equality is a demonstration of equal treatment and yet to me we are placed in a segregated box.

-I know that it is important to have The Nine Protective Characteristics and this policy laid out but I don’t think it is clear cut.
+We know that it is important to have The Nine Protective Characteristics and this policy laid out but we don’t think it is clear cut.
 We defiantly feel that it is open to individual impression and interpretation.
 In the acts of the law these characteristics are there as a guide to prevent discrimination however it is not as simple as gaining an understanding.
 If you feel that you are being subjected to any form of discrimination then there are websites you can visit but I would advise you gaining some professional assistance.

 There are also some areas that seem to be clear in one way but then not respected in others.
 For example racism against Black or Asian people is very clear and is often reported about, but in most of society racism against whites seem to be disregarded, never reported and therefore not addressed.
 This same example goes for physically apparent disabilities and invisible disabilities.
 We are also very sure that there could be a claim that insurance companies discriminate against age when considering a policy or the cost of a policy.